-The professor has an interactive way of teaching, and the course will allow for intensive group discussions based on preparatory readings.
+The professor has an interactive way of teaching, and the course will allow for intensive group discussions based on preparatory readings of individual students, the so called 'experts'.
 A schedule is provided before the course begins, and the designated students are expected to prepare for each class by reading the required readings (a specific bibliography will be provided to the students).
 For each session one student will be asked to act as an 'expert' to guide our discussion along with the professor.
 More details will be provided.